 To effectively test your guesses, you would want to post at those particular times a few times.
-With Buffer Publish’s custom posting schedule, you can easily experiment with the times over a period of a few weeks (or more).
+With Publish’s custom posting schedule, you can easily experiment with the times over a period of a few weeks (or more).

 Here’s how the posting schedule works: After you set up your posting schedule with several times, every social media post that you “Add to Queue” will fill up the next available time slot in your schedule (or “Buffer queue”).

 To create or change your posting schedule, select your desired social account and click on “Settings”, then “Posting Schedule”.